swiftlang/swift-evolution/proposals/0184-improved-pointers.md

 | **Retaining** | `initializeMemory<S>(as:from:)` | |
 | **Releasing** | | |

 There are unary memorystate operations such as *deinitialization* and *type rebinding*, which are not listed in the tables, but are still covered by this proposal.
-Raw pointers also have a unique operation, *bitwise-copying*, which we will lump together with the memorystate functions, but does not actually change a pointer’s memory state.
+Raw pointers also have a unique operation, *bytewise-copying*, which we will lump together with the memorystate functions, but does not actually change a pointer’s memory state.

 ## Motivation